GeneralBots/botbook/src/10-rest/calendar-api.md

 # Calendar API

-The Calendar API provides endpoints for managing events, schedules, and time-based activities within BotServer.
+The Calendar API provides endpoints for managing events, schedules, and time-based activities within botserver.

 ## Status

 **⚠️ NOT IMPLEMENTED**

-This API is planned for future development but is not currently available in BotServer.
+This API is planned for future development but is not currently available in botserver.

 ## Planned Features